 The big mess in I Confess is Ruth Grandfort’s deliriously beautiful romantic flashback.
 Through the alternate-reality of Ruth’s romantic memories, we are shown her subjective fantasy about the past.
 Hitchcock thus compounds the error he made in Stage Fright, where audiences soundly rejected a ‘lying flashback’ as an unpardonable narrative cheat.
-The standard convention seems to be that earlier events can be shown through a character’s memories, but the visual representation of those memories will tend to be read as narrative events equally ‘real’ as those in the framing story.
+The reality of flashbacks is that earlier events can be shown through a character’s memories, but the visual representation of those memories will read as narrative events equally ‘real’ as those in the framing story.

-Hitchcock consistently pushes the edge of the envelope for visual grammar, experimenting with long takes (Rope, Under Capricorn), visual claustrophobia (Lifeboat), subjective viewpoints & voyeurism (Rear Window) and even 3-D (Dial M for Murder).
+Hitchcock repeatedly pushed the edge of the envelope for visual grammar, experimenting with long takes (Rope, Under Capricorn), spatial claustrophobia (Lifeboat), subjective viewpoints & voyeurism (Rear Window) and even 3-D (Dial M for Murder).
 But his attempts to stretch the function of the flashback only frustrate the audience.
 It’s a difficult convention to work with.
-People readily accept some clever uses of flashbacks that ‘don’t tell the truth.’
+People readily accept clever flashbacks that ‘don’t tell the truth.’
 In the opening of Singin’ in the Rain, the flashback visuals tell the truth, contradicting Don Lockwood’s false narration.
-In I Confess the saccharine staircase shot is little different than visuals in normal romances, so our suspicions aren’t aroused as to the unreliability of Ruth’s story.
+In I Confess the saccharine staircase shot is no different than visuals in normal romances, so our suspicions aren’t aroused as to the unreliability of Ruth’s story.

 Hitchcock tries to imply that there may have been an illicit relationship as well, through the moment that Karl Malden’s inspector witnesses on the street outside Villette’s house.
 The declaration We’re free! does suggest that they have other sins to hide.